amckinney/backend-dev/docs/08-lesson.md

 the low-level representation, but it's often not as efficient as it could be written manually.
 This is not always the case though; [Common Lisp][3] (which compiles to C) was found to be faster than C in [a specific area of genetic programming][4].
-This last knowledge domain is summarized as [compiler optimization][5], which is a rich area of research.
+This is an example of [compiler optimization][5], which is a rich area of research.

 The way compilers are written typically adopt a particularly phased strategy.
 The four traditional phases are listed below in the order they occur: